miniBill/witch-awakening/DLCs/Core/Companions.md

 - Positive: + Deferential but confident
 - Negative: - _Might_ eat your face if you provoke him.
 - Mixed: +/- Understands the wider world he woke up to is different than what he knew, and is patient in learning new norms.
-- Has: Khan has Runes 2, Earthmoving 3, Witchery 5, Familiarity 5, Metamorphize 5 (Zooarch), _Transform Sequence, and Menagerie_
+- Has: Khan has Runes 2, Earthmoving 3, Witchery 5, Familiarity 5, Metamorphosis 5 (Zooarch), _Transform Sequence, and Menagerie_
 - Quote: _*“Eskhander Mahabadi...
 That’s the awakened Tiger right?
 Strange that, never heard of non-humanoids awakening.” - An ORC Scholar*_

 No, not the girl -- The tiger.
 Eskhander is a literal tiger that received a witch awakening when poisoned by a Witchblood Elixir.
 Like a human witch becoming a non-human, Khan awakened as an Oread, but has Transformation Sequence, retaining his natural male tiger body and a separate witch form.
 He has a familiar cat that spends most her time in human form and learned to do a lot of the talking.